finbourne/lusid-sdk-java-preview/sdk/docs/ReconciliationsApi.md

     Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Optional.
-Expression to filter the result set PortfoliosReconciliationRequestPreview request = new PortfoliosReconciliationRequestPreview(); // PortfoliosReconciliationRequestPreview | The specifications of the inputs to the reconciliation.
+Expression to filter the result set PortfoliosReconciliationRequestPreview portfoliosReconciliationRequestPreview = ["instrument-identifier-1","instrument-identifier-2"]; // PortfoliosReconciliationRequestPreview | The specifications of the inputs to the reconciliation.
 This request can take tolerance for units and cost. try {
-      ResourceListOfReconciliationBreak result = apiInstance.reconcileHoldingsPreview(sortBy, start, limit, filter, request);
+      ResourceListOfReconciliationBreak result = apiInstance.reconcileHoldingsPreview(sortBy, start, limit, filter, portfoliosReconciliationRequestPreview);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReconciliationsApi#reconcileHoldingsPreview");